MinchinWeb/blog.minchin.ca/content/20110916-a-kiss-photo-77-project-365.md

 Slug: a-kiss-photo-77-project-365
 Image: images/project-365/2011-02-21 - IMG_4975.JPG

-We traveled to southern France with some friends and as we explored the coastline and abandoned buildings, they decided it was quite romantic!
+We travelled to southern France with some friends and as we explored the coastline and abandoned buildings, they decided it was quite romantic!
 (It probably helped that this was a trip they took to celebrate their anniversary.)